Table of Contents

 Capture various angles as much as possible, so the consumers can easily understand what you’re selling them.
 Show them every angle, how the necklace looks when worn, the size and scale, other variations, and even when in different settings.
 In the age of online marketplaces, the lack of touch when online shopping can be bridged through visual communication.
 Don’t miss this opportunity to appeal to your consumers through images.
 Some jewelers neglect this critical aspect of their business, not minding the fact that 67% of consumers rely on images when making a buying decision while 63% give more weight to high-quality product images than good product descriptions.

 If you’re your consumer, what kind of necklace images would you like to see?
 A few of your questions on how to photograph a necklace could be answered by putting yourself in their shoes and understanding it from their perspective.

 When setting up for a necklace photo shoot, make sure to arrange or style the jewelry the way you’d like to wear it.
 Capture every facet you’d like to see.
 If the necklace has a unique quality to it, capture that element, so your consumers will see the same stunning piece you see when you photographed it.

 6. Always work with a positive vibe

 Lastly, don’t forget to add emotions when you work on those photographs.
-In this case, your emotions when photographing the necklace also matter as the result images are an expression of your visual experience.
+In this case, your emotions when photographing the necklace also matter as the result images express your visual experience.
 So, before you hit that snap button, ask yourself, “what do I want my consumers to feel when they look at this necklace?”

 Get more tips by watching how we photographed a Tiffany necklace using the GemLightbox and a smartphone.